Welcome

 When you search using Primo Search or a library database use the keywords and limits you identified above to create your search.
 Combine the keywords with "search operators", rather than searching with a whole sentence or question.
 Search operators tell Primo or the database how to search with your keywords.

 Remember: you will need to try a range of searches.
-Don't stop after just one.
+Don't stop after just one, continue to build on them and change out the keywords and techniques as you go.

 To understand how search operators work check out: